SkyeGunasekaran/CMPM118-NCG/README.md

 If you are a returning student looking to transition into a research group, you will need to complete the application process within the [CMPM 118 Student Information Form](https://docs.google.com/forms/d/e/1FAIpQLSecCLmML6xFM2hLMfF01Aa9y10y9EyMK1S0YU2LiCsH6rOFtA/viewform?usp=sharing&ouid=112923047501030419954).

 * **[Syllabus](https://github.com/SkyeGunasekaran/CMPM118-NCG/blob/main/syllabi/research.md)**
+* The syllabus contains links to self-guided educational material you are expected to work through.
 * **Next Steps:** Please complete the [CMPM 118 Student Information Form](https://docs.google.com/forms/d/e/1FAIpQLSecCLmML6xFM2hLMfF01Aa9y10y9EyMK1S0YU2LiCsH6rOFtA/viewform?usp=sharing&ouid=112923047501030419954) and indicate your interest in a research group.
 Your responses will be reviewed by research mentors.

 Key Reminders